PRONI Records on CAIN

 PRONI records on CAIN

 Since it was launched CAIN has encouraged external contributors to the site and in 2009 CAIN approached PRONI and proposed that a selection of public records might be digitised and made available on the website.
-Those items covered under the 'Annual Release' scheme, relating to the 'Troubles' and Northern Ireland politics post-1968, were of particular interest to CAIN.
+Those items covered under the 'Annual Release' scheme, about the 'Troubles' and Northern Ireland politics post 1968, were of particular interest to CAIN.
 Making this material available electronically supports both CAIN's objectives and PRONI's aim of making records available to as wide an audience as possible.

 PRONI records available on CAIN relate to the conflict and politics in Northern Ireland.
-The records mainly cover the years 1968-1987 with some additional records from 1964 and 1965 relating to the issue of education.
-There are over 1,700 PRONI public records on CAIN and which amount to approximately 7,300 pages.
+The records mainly cover the years 1968 to 1998 with some additional records from 1964 and 1965 about the issue of education.
+There are over 4,000 PRONI public records on CAIN which amounts to about 17,000 pages.

 The PRONI records can be accessed via a dedicated portal site, within the main CAIN website called 'PRONI Records on CAIN'.